num0005/h2codez_docs/docs/H2CodezLauncher/H2Config.md

 This may cause your map to get blacklisted from the custom maps list due to a large amount of tags.
 Do not use this unless Halo2.exe has been patched for this.
 {: .warning}

-Add all sounds to the cahce file instead of just certain sounds of a certain vocalization type for MP cache files.
+Add all sounds to the cache file instead of just certain sounds of a certain vocalization type for MP cache files.

 #####cache_file_alignment = (value)